Carl Au

-Carl Au (born 24 March 1987) is a British actor, dancer, and singer.
-Having begun his career aged eleven, he appeared in multiple musical productions, before receiving a scholarship at Arts Educational Schools, London, to study acting and musical theatre.
-While attending the school, he was invited to feature in the Barbara Cook and Friends charity gala show, organised for Barbara Cook's eightieth birthday, and was awarded The Stephen Sondheim Society Prize for Student Performer of the Year, making him the inaugural recipient.
+Carl Au (born 24 March 1987) is an English actor, dancer, and singer.
+He began his career as a child actor before receiving a scholarship to the Arts Educational School (ArtsEd), where he was awarded the inaugural Stephen Sondheim Society Prize.
 After graduating, Au returned to stage productions, primarily in the West End of London.

-He was cast in the BBC drama Waterloo Road in 2012 as troublesome student Barry Barry, marking his first television credit.
-He left the series over a year later and experienced guest roles in television series.
-Since then, he has experienced roles in plays Bright Phoenix, Ostrich Boys, and High Fidelity, as well as being cast in a lead role in the 2017–2018 touring production of Cilla The Musical.
-Au released his first single, "Uncle", in November 2020.
+On television, Au made his debut as Barry Barry in the BBC drama Waterloo Road (2013–2014).
+He subsequently appeared in the plays Bright Phoenix, Ostrich Boys, and High Fidelity, as well as being cast in a lead role in the 2017–2018 touring production of Cilla The Musical.
+Au released his first single "Uncle" in November 2020.

 Early life

 Au was born on 24 March 1987, in Kirkby, Merseyside.
 He has British, Chinese and Irish heritage.
 Au received scholarships to three musical theatre colleges to study acting and musical theatre.
 Philip Key of the Daily Post called this "an unprecedented event in show business".
 He opted to study at the Arts Educational Schools, London, where he graduated in 2008.